dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

 15. **Sustainability**: Like investors, brokers are increasingly considering ESG factors in their operations and investments.
 Integrating sustainable practices into their business models may be necessary to attract certain clients.

 To address these critical issues, brokers in the Jamaica Stock Exchange must prioritize risk management, compliance, technology investment, and ongoing staff training and development.
 Additionally, they should closely monitor market developments and regulatory changes that may impact their operations and adapt accordingly to remain competitive and compliant.

+#### Interviews

+The results from interview with Wealth Advisor, Danielle Cross, of GK Capital Management Limited went as follows,

+1. Do you have any market research publications? (research done on investors and traders)

+   Not really.
+(She made reference to the monthly newsletter)

+2. Has there been an increase in the number of persons trading stocks each year?

+   Less interest has been shown in the stock market in the past 3 years since it has been down.

+3. Has there been a current trend towards short-term investing rather than long-term investing?

+   Not sure.

+4. Do you have a documented list of complaints or suggestions from investors or traders regarding the Jamaican stock market?

+   No

+5. Are the brokers the only ones that are responsible for doing KYC to on-board new investors?

+   1. Application forms is reviewed by the Wealth Advisor for KYC
+   2. Compliance officer does another review of the applicant
+   3. Identity documents are ran against a Goerment system.
+(I get the feeling that Ms. Cross wasn't too certain about this step)

+   Through my personal interaction with Nashoniea Smith, I learnt that,

+   1. 3 last recent pay slips were needed to prove source of income
+   2. The latest bill from a utility company was needed to prove address
+   3. An identity document was photographed to prove identity
+   4. Issue #57 describes all the information required from the applicant

+6. When asked about the needs and frustration of the firm, Ms. Cross wasn't willing to express those because she felt it was divulging confidential information about the company.

 ### Listed Companies Issues